MalloryDazza/Project_Graphs_Network/README.md

 Each sections are dealt with seperatly with a Jupyter Notebook.

-Everythin can be found in the github repository : https://github.com/MalloryDazza/Project_Graphs_Network
+Everything can be found in the github repository : https://github.com/MalloryDazza/Project_Graphs_Network